-With one of our favorite holidays coming up, my wife and I have had generosity on our minds a lot lately.
-And just the other day we had a fascinating conversation about the meaning of a generous spirit.
-A conversation I just had to share with you.
+With one of our favorite holidays coming up, my wife and I have had generosity on our minds lately.
+And just the other day, we had a fascinating conversation about the meaning of a generous spirit — a conversation I just had to share with you.

 We were trying to puzzle out, religious beliefs notwithstanding, just what is so polarizing about this holiday.
-That is, of those who participate in it, why do some find it to be the very meaning of joy, while others anchor it to nothing but stress and anxiety?
+Of those who participate in it, why do some find it to be the very meaning of joy, while others anchor it to nothing but stress and anxiety?

 It’s a much bigger question than I’m going to solve in the next thousand words.
-But we did uncover one realization that rather knocked our stockings off, and that I do want to share.
+But we uncovered one realization that rather knocked our stockings off, and I want to share.

 A common theme of kids’ Christmas movies is the moral that it’s not a holiday of “getting,” it’s a holiday of “giving.”
-As we grow up, we learn to respect this lesson, but I’m not convinced that we all fully grok the meaning behind it.
+Of course, as we grow up, we learn to respect this lesson, but I’m not convinced that we all fully grok the meaning behind it.

 It’s the start of a meaningful transition, but it doesn’t go all the way to unlocking a generous spirit.
-It keeps the focus of gifting occasions on the getting, rather than on the giving.
-Sure it’s focusing on someone else’s getting rather than your own, but it’s not yet fully focused on the giving.
+It keeps the focus of gifting occasions on the getting rather than on the giving.
+Sure it’s focusing on someone else’s getting rather than your own, but it’s not yet entirely focused on the giving.
 A truly generous spirit goes one step further.

-Developing a generous spirit means to set loose your creative energy and throw yourself fully into the act of giving.
-Not just making sure that someone else receives a gift, but to share love with them by means of gifting.
+Developing a generous spirit means setting loose your creative energy and throwing yourself entirely into the act of giving.
+Not just making sure that someone else receives a gift, but sharing love with them through gifting.

 That may take the form of a tangible gift, a service or gesture, or even a few kind words.